zzkt/osc/README.md

   - add namespace exploration using cl-zeroconf

 # changes
+  - 2017-12-10
+     - osc-examples use usocket for portability (via @boqs)
   - 2015-08-25
      - support for 64bit ints from Erik Ronström https://github.com/erikronstrom
   - 2011-04-19